khushil-sketch/Python-Tkinter-UI-Projects/README.md

 ## Calculator

-I created a calculator application as a tribute to the early computers that were originally calculators.
+I created a calculator application as a tribute to the early computers that were originally just calculators.
 Inspired by their pioneering spirit, this app embodies the essence of those historical machines while incorporating a modern look.

 ![image](https://github.com/khushil-sketch/Python-Tkinter-UI-Projects/assets/52947378/59635e4a-2817-471a-815d-94b06cfedf8b)